Press resources feel free to use these in your publication

 Do you want to monetize this?

 This is not a business for us.
-We don't want to make the core experience into a product, that would defeat the purpose of the whole endeavor.
-We want the YearCompass movement to spread rapidly, to reach a massive audience, making them more self-aware, so in turn they could make a world a better place to live on.
+We don't want to make the core experience into a product – that would defeat the purpose of the whole endeavor.
+We want the YearCompass movement to spread rapidly, to reach a massive audience, making them more self-aware, so in turn they can make the world a better place to live on.

-Although the booklet is free to download we definitely need some kind of funding to keep running the servers, pay our staff, etc. Currently, we are testing a more Elegant Edition of the booklet that you can give as a gift on Christmas or buy it for yourself.
-Compared to the self-printed pdf version this is a fancier product with a few surprises.
+Although the booklet is free to download we definitely need some kind of funding to keep running the servers, pay our staff, etc. Currently, we are testing a more Elegant Edition of the booklet that you can buy it for yourself or give as a Christmas gift.
+Compared to the self-printed pdf version, this is a fancier product with a few surprises.
 But the questions are the same as in the core booklet that you can download for free.
 And this will remain the same in the future – you will always be able to download the core booklet for free.